Spain–United States relations: Cultural relations

-There are numerous influences from the Spanish colonial empire in the United States, parts of which were transferred to the US with the annexation of Florida and northwestern Mexico.
-Spanish influences have been preserved here in architecture, cuisine, and culture.
+The conquest of parts of the Americas by Spain before 1700 has led to numerous influences from the Spanish colonial empire in the United States.
+Parts of these were transferred to the US with the annexation of Florida and northwestern Mexico.
+Spanish influences have been preserved in the architecture, cuisine, and culture of the US.
 In addition to the ethnically mixed group of Hispanics, there is also a group of Hispanos in the US who are direct descendants of Spanish settlers in New Mexico.
-Almost 60 million people in the US speak Spanish, just under a fifth of the population.
+Almost 60 million people in the US speak Spanish, just under a fifth of the population and more than the population of Spain.
 In some regions of the country, Spanish has an informal status as a second official language.
 In the US territory of Puerto Rico, it is the official language alongside English.
 Spain is the third most popular country for foreign students from the US.

 However, cultural relations have remained ambivalent.
 According to a study by the German Marshall Fund, feelings toward the United States in Spain are among the least positive in Europe.
 Reasons for this include memories of the Spanish-American War, support for Francisco Franco's dictatorship, and US interventions in Spanish-speaking Latin America.
 This sentiment is not limited to the left; anti-Americanism is also widespread among the right.
 During World War II, overt right-wing anti-Americanism, led by the Church, the armed forces, and the Falange, led Falange members to become advocates of a worldview shaped by Hispanidad, which was at odds with the Monroe Doctrine.

 A 2017 survey conducted by the Pew Research Center found that 60% of Spaniards had a negative view of the US, while only 31% had a positive view, which could also be explained by the popularity of then-US President Donald Trump, which stood at only 7%.
 By 2021, the image of the US had improved, with 60% of Spaniards now having a positive attitude toward the US and only 30% having a negative one.